78th Locarno Film Festival: Official sections

 On 8 July the festival announced its line-up for this edition.
 It will screen 221 films, including 99 world premieres.
+The selection committee for feature films was composed by Pamela Biénzobas, Stefan Ivančić, Giovanni Marchini-Camia and Daniela Persico, with Eddie Bertozzi serving as advisor for the competitive sections.

 Piazza Grande

 The following films were selected for the Piazza Grande section, these are eligible for Prix du public award: